-Making a bed - Straightening out the blankets to begin with and then learning how to change a bed.
+Making a bed - Straightening out the blankets to begin with when they are little and then progressing up to learning to tuck in sheets and then learning how to change a bed by themselves.

-Brushing teeth - Trying to learn to brush teeth for 2 minutes
+Brushing teeth - Trying to learn to brush their teeth for 2 minutes and then also flossing.

 Learning what a wash basket is - This may sound silly but I find as parents we forget that we take the names of items around the house for granted.
 Our children need to be taught what they are called.
-I do this to try to stop all the clothes left on the floor!
+So pointing out where the wash baskets are in rooms and around the home and what they are used for is a big help.
+I do this to try to stop all the clothes being left on the floor!

 Sweeping the floor - Sweeping the kitchen floor is actually a difficult skill to learn.
 I teach the children the process of sweeping under the table and the importance of creating a pile.